mrtabool/sweater/README.md

 + Make sure you have [Maven installed](https://maven.apache.org/download.cgi).

++ Maven.

-+ Add Maven location to the PATH Environment Variable.
+⋅⋅⋅Add Maven location to the PATH Environment Variable.

 + Download the project **zip** file and unzip it.